 Mimi and Noa's room have standard ceiling heights but beams that run across the ceiling reduce the overhead space significantly.
-To provide ample clearance, we placed our LoLo Bunk Bed which is specifically designed for lower ceilings.
+To provide ample clearance, we placed our LoLo Bunk Bed with stairs which is specifically designed for lower ceilings.
 The bunk's stairs double as drawers and a hanging bookshelf was placed in the corner to maximize storage.

 Because of a baseboard radiator, the bed had to be pushed forward.
 A back was placed behind the stairs to solve this gap and ensure the girls' safety.
 A stair rail and rounded cut-outs on the foot board serve as grips for ease of passage up and down.